 - You may be suffering from increased depression or anxiety, both of which are linked to sleep issues.

-All in all, it is not surprising that many of us are having a hard time sleeping well during this time.
+All in all, it is not surprising that many of us are having trouble sleeping well during this time.

 If you are struggling with your sleep, it is vital that you take a closer look and prioritize healthy sleep habits; lack of sleep takes a major toll on physical and mental health.